Traditional Plant-Based Cooking

 Jump to Recipe Print Recipe

-Celebrate the US fourth of July?
+Celebrating the US Fourth Of July?
 A fun idea is to decorate these vegan empire biscuits with water icing that is the colours of the US flag.
 The result is a unique, delicious addition to the party celebrations.

 vegan empire biscuits